aminrj/aminrj.github.io/_posts/2026-02-17-testing-AI-agents.md

 ## What I learned building this evaluation framework

-Looking back at 6-8 hours invested in building this evaluation system, three insights stand out:

-**1. Metrics Reveal What Manual Testing Cannot**
+Three things stood out after 6–8 hours building this:

-I manually tested the agent on 5-6 examples and thought it worked great.
+I manually tested the agent on 5–6 examples and thought it worked great.
 The evaluation framework showed the real story: 67% precision and 80% recall (F1 = 0.73).
-Manual testing gives you false confidence because you unconsciously pick obvious test cases.
-A structured test dataset with edge cases shows you where the agent actually struggles.
-In systems I tested for defense contractors, we saw similar patterns—manual QA caught obvious bugs but missed subtle failure modes that only appeared under systematic testing.
+Manual testing gives you false confidence because you unconsciously pick obvious cases.
+A structured test set with edge cases shows you where the agent actually struggles.

-**2. Confidence Scores Are Often Lies**

 The agent would predict "relevant" with 95% confidence and be completely wrong.
-Without calibration metrics like ECE (Expected Calibration Error), I trusted these scores.
-After measuring, I discovered an ECE of 0.18—meaning the agent was systematically overconfident.
-This killed my plans for automated decision-making and forced me to add human review.
-In banking systems, this is why we never trust a model's self-assessment—always validate confidence distributions against ground truth outcomes.
+Without calibration metrics, I trusted those scores.
+After measuring, I discovered an ECE of 0.18 — the agent was systematically overconfident.
+That killed my plans for automated decision-making and forced me to add human review.

-**3. Quality Gates Prevent 3 AM Debugging Sessions**

-The CI integration caught three separate regressions before they reached production.
+CI integration caught three separate regressions before they reached production.
 One prompt tweak improved readability but dropped recall by 8%.
-Without automated evaluation in CI, that would have shipped Friday evening and ruined my weekend.
-In aerospace projects, we learned this lesson the expensive way—manual pre-deployment testing always misses something.
-Automated quality gates don't get tired or skip steps.

-The cost of _not_ having this framework: invisible failures, wasted time on false positives, missed opportunities, production incidents.
-The cost of building it: 6-8 hours.
+Without automated evaluation, that would have shipped Friday evening.
+The investment: 6–8 hours.
 It paid for itself in the first week.

 ## Conclusion: from guesswork to science

-The difference between **hobby AI development** and **professional AI development** is measurement.

-### Without evaluation

-- You don't know if your system works
-- You can't prove changes help
-- Regressions ship to production
-- You debug with no data
-- Decisions based on "it looks good"

-### With systematic evaluation

-- You know your baseline performance
-- You can A/B test changes scientifically
-- You catch regressions before they ship
-- You make data-driven decisions
-- You build trust through transparency

-## Real-World impact
+Without evaluation, you can't prove changes help, regressions ship to production, and decisions are based on "it looks good."
+With a measurement system, you know your baseline, you can A/B test changes with numbers, and regressions get caught in CI before they reach users.

-Building the evaluation framework in this guide—**18 test cases, metrics module, evaluator, and CLI**—took about **6-8 hours**.
-That investment has already paid for itself by:
+The 18 test cases, metrics module, evaluator, and CLI in this guide took about 6–8 hours to build.
+That investment has already paid for itself by identifying precision issues, proving a 14% F1 improvement from few-shot prompting, revealing overconfident confidence scores, and catching 3 regressions in CI.

-1. **Identifying precision issues**: Discovered agent was accepting too many irrelevant tenders (67% precision)
-2. **Proving improvements**: Showed few-shot prompting improved F1 by 14% (0.73 → 0.87)
-3. **Catching overconfidence**: ECE of 0.18 revealed confidence scores couldn't be trusted for automation
-4. **Preventing 3 regressions**: CI caught prompt changes that degraded recall
-5. **Saving ~10 hours/week**: Team no longer manually reviews obvious false positives

-**ROI**: 6 hours invested, 40+ hours saved in first month, plus avoided production issues.

 ## Your next steps

-**Day 1** (2-3 hours):
+**Day 1** (2–3 hours): create 10–15 test cases, implement basic `FilterMetrics`, run first evaluation, record baseline.

-- Create 10-15 test cases
-- Implement basic `FilterMetrics` class
-- Run first evaluation, record baseline

-**Week 1** (4-6 hours):

-- Add 10 more test cases from production data
+**Week 1** (4–6 hours): add 10 more test cases from production data, implement calibration tracking, try one improvement and measure it.
-- Implement calibration tracking
-- Try one improvement, measure impact

-**Week 2-3** (ongoing):

-- Integrate into CI/CD
-- Set quality thresholds
-- Make evaluation part of your development workflow
+**Week 2–3** (ongoing): integrate into CI/CD, set quality thresholds, make evaluation part of your development workflow.

-**Remember**: Start with the basics—10 test cases, precision/recall/F1, and a simple evaluation script.
-Run it.
-Analyze results.
-Iterate.
-Expand as you find issues.

 Your AI agents deserve the same rigor as your traditional software.